-But the Sphere is still, and doesn’t roll down.
-This is because the Sphere does not have any physics functions applied to it.
+The Sphere is still and doesn’t roll down the slope.
+This is because the Sphere does not have any physic functions applied to it.

-So, we will set a function called Rigidbody to the Sphere, which applies physics rules to the object.
+So, we will set a function called Rigidbody to the Sphere, which applies physic rules to the object.

 Select Add Component → Physics which is located at the bottom of the Sphere Inspector window.